-In this Frequently Asked Question document, readers can learn more about the objectives of the EMV® SRC Specifications and payment icon, and the role of EMVCo and the wider payments community in their development.
+In this Frequently Asked Question document, readers can learn more about how the EMV® SRC Specifications enable a common consumer e-checkout that promotes simplicity, familiarity, interoperability convenience and trust.

 This document provides a high-level overview of the EMV® SRC Specifications.

 EMVCo hosted a free-to-attend webinar to provide an introduction to EMV® SRC, what it is, why it is needed, and how it could be implemented.

 In the first in our series of short webcasts on EMV® Secure Remote Commerce (SRC), Jorge Vargas from the EMVCo SRC Working Group provides a brief introduction to SRC, what it is and why it is needed.